Washington wine

 Washington wine is a wine produced from grape varieties grown in the U.S. state of Washington.
-Washington ranks second in the United States (behind California) in the production of wine.
+Washington ranks third in the United States in the production of wine, behind California and New York.
 By 2017, the state had over 55 e3acre of vineyards, a harvest of 229 e3ST of grapes, and exports going to over 40 countries around the world from the 940+ wineries located in the state.
 While there are some viticultural activities in the cooler, wetter western half of the state, the majority (99.9%) of wine grape production takes place in the shrub-steppe eastern half.
 The rain shadow of the Cascade Range leaves the Columbia River Basin with around 8 in of annual rain fall, making irrigation and water rights of paramount interest to the Washington wine industry.
 Viticulture in the state is also influenced by long sunlight hours (on average, two more hours a day than in California during the growing season) and consistent temperatures.